 - resting your hands often while typing or doing similar activities

 - working with an occupational therapist to stretch and strengthen your wrists

 To help prevent future episodes of gout, consider:

 - drinking more water and less alcohol

-- avoiding eating liver, anchovies, and smoked or pickled fish
+- limiting the amount of liver, anchovies, and smoked or pickled fish you eat

 - eating only moderate amounts of protein